Its 2019 – Isn’t the Data Warehouse dead?

 Join Murray Robinson and Shane Gibson as they talk with veteran developer, Jonathan Crossland about Ammerse, a value based decision making guide for products and teams.
 Ammerse is a mnemonic for agile, minimal, maintainable, environmental, reachable and solvable....

-Agile-tecture Data Factory
+Agile-tecture Information Factory

 Defining a Data Architecture is a key pattern when working in the data domain.